Tick and Flea Control

 Fleas and ticks can make your pets miserable.
 If left untreated, they can spread across your living areas, becoming hard to eradicate.
 Price Termite & Pest Control offers flea and tick control treatments for your home and yard that will wipe out existing infestations and prevent reoccurrence.
-The cost-effective service offers immediate results.
-Call us today at (888) 630-2847 for a quote and to schedule an appointment for flea and tick removal in Brevard, Broward and Palm Beach County, FL.
+This cost-effective service offers immediate results.
+In addition, it comes with a 30 day guarantee.
+Call us today at 888-491-0929 for a free inspection in Brevard, Broward, and Palm Beach County, FL.

 - Flea Habitats: Once they find a host, fleas typically stay on the host’s body.
 They can also be transferred to other areas, such as shoes, clothing or blankets.
 In urban areas, fleas may infest skunks, opossums, and raccoons.

 Over its lifetime, a flea is capable of laying hundreds of eggs.
-The eggs then hatch; the larva encloses itself in a cocoon (pupae) where it will remain for as little as five days before maturing into an adult flea.
-The amount of time it takes for a flea to reach maturity depends on its environment.
+The eggs then hatch.
+The larva encloses itself in a cocoon (pupae) where it will remain for as little as five days before maturing into an adult flea.
+The amount of time it takes for a flea to reach maturity ultimately depends on its environment.

 Once an adult, the flea will feed on the blood of any mammal it can find, such as your family and your pets, before laying eggs again to repeat the lifecycle.
 Each flea life cycle can last anywhere from one to several months.
 The cycle will continue until control measures disrupt it.

 Some species of ticks are commonly found near and inside buildings.
-Brown dog ticks are the species most commonly found inside a home; they can be moved indoors or to one’s property via the family dog.
+Brown dog ticks are the species most commonly found inside a home.
+They can be brought indoors or to one’s property via the family dog.
 Tick bites transmit Lyme disease, tularemia, and Rocky Mountain spotted fever.

 The black-legged tick is responsible for transmitting the majority of Lyme disease cases in the Northeast and Midwest regions of the country.
 Other species of ticks which can carry Lyme disease include the American dog tick and the lone star tick.